Moving to Moscow?

 Moscow has a number of areas which were built particularly for the needs of the city’s international community.
 These are usually guarded compounds with 24-hour security.
-Rents for townhouses range from USD 15,000 to close to USD 30,000, depending on size and facilities.
+Rents for townhouses range from 1,500 USD to close to 3,000 USD, depending on size and facilities.
 Among the most popular ones are Pokrovsky Hills and Rosinka.

 Pokrovsky Hills is a prestigious international residential area in Moscow’s northwest, adjacent to the Pokrovskoye-Glebovo forest reserve.
 The compound has a European medical center as well as a community center and sports facilities.
 The Anglo-American School of Moscow is located directly next to Pokrovsky Hills.